This post may contain affiliate links.

 Yes, took us by surprise too!

-We’re really disapponted we couldn’t get further into Canada and have a good look around, but we learned a few facts about Canada in our short time there.
-I didn’t see my moose, but time is short, we have to be in Florida in just 3 weeks.
+We’re really disappointed we couldn’t get further into Canada and have a good look around, but we learned a few facts about Canada in our short time there and really enjoyed Clifton Hill and Niagara Falls from the Ontario side.
+I didn’t see my moose, but time is short, we have to be in New York tomorrow and in Florida in just 3 weeks.
+This is quite the road trip, Canada to the keys.
 We’ll be back!